 - Don’t store credit card information in your account.

 Many websites will ask you if you would like to store your credit card information to make future transactions easy.
 You should always decline.
 The two minutes you’ll save by not having to retype your credit card details is not worth the misery that will come if a hacker gets into your account.
 Remember, if a bad guy gets access, but there is no payment method stored, their scam will be dead in the water.
-Alway decline these “helpful” prompts to store your credit card information.
+Alway decline these “helpful” prompts to store your credit card information (See: An Airbnb hacker took a vacation using my money!
+Can you help me?).

 - Never add a debit card to your Airbnb account.